(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 When you are asked to fill out any information, ask what is required, and share only that information.

-Be careful what you share on social media because criminals can learn a lot about you (or friends or family members) from what you post.
+Be careful what you share on social media because criminals can learn much about you (or friends or family members) from your posts.

-Financial Worry #14 – I’m afraid I’ll never own my home
+Financial Worry #14 – Never owning my home

 If you can buy a home, will you be able to “own it” and pay off the mortgage before retirement, as so many suggest?